lemonkey/AFNetworking2Examples/README.md

 ## Examples
 - AFHTTPRequestOperation
 - AFHTTPRequestOperationManager
-- AFHTTPRequestOperationManagerClientCategory
+- AFHTTPRequestOperationManager using a client category class
 - AFHTTPURLSessionManager
-- AFHTTPURLSessionManagerClientWithDelegate
+- AFHTTPURLSessionManager using a client that uses delegate callbacks
-- AFHTTPURLSessionManagerClientCategory
+- AFHTTPURLSessionManager using a client category class

 ## Resources